 - resembles a name already in use that it is deemed by the Council likely to confuse customers. - 4.
-The operator shall maintain use of an operating address within the Borough, and provide evidence of the right to occupy this address on request by an Authorised Officer. - 5.
-The operator must inform the Council of any proposed change of operating address prior to any move, as this licence is specific to the address shown on it.
+The operator shall maintain use of an operating address within the Borough for the purposes of an Authorised Officer inspecting records at this address by appointment. - 5.
+The operator must inform the Council of any proposed change of operating address prior to any move.
 Operators must be aware that planning permission is usually required for the operation of a private hire business where the number of vehicles to be operated exceeds one.
 This licence does not allow the use of the premises as a private hire operator's base in the absence of planning permission. - 6.
-The operator must notify the Council in writing of any changes in ownership, partnership or directorship of the business within 7 days. - Conduct of licensed operators - 7.
-The operator shall provide a prompt, efficient, courteous and reliable service to members of the public and ensure that those who work for or with them do the same. - 8.
+The operator must notify the Council in writing of any changes in ownership, partnership or directorship of the business within 7 days.

+Conduct of licensed operators

+- 7. The operator shall provide a prompt, efficient, courteous and reliable service to members of the public and ensure that those who work for or with them do the same. - 8.
 The operator shall behave in a civil and orderly manner at all times in their dealings with the general public, customers, vehicle proprietors, drivers and Authorised Officers. - 9.
 The operator must notify the Council in writing within 48 hours of an arrest and release, charge or conviction of any sexual offence, any offence involving dishonesty or violence and any motoring offence.
 An arrest for any of the offences within this scope will result in a review by the Council as to whether the licence holder continues to be fit to hold the licence.
 Where the operator is a partnership or company, this requirement shall be applied to each partner or director. - 10.
-The operator shall notify the Council in writing within 7 days of any conviction not detailed in 8 above. - 11.
+The operator shall notify the Council in writing within 7 days of any conviction not detailed in 9 above. - 11.
 The operator shall notify the Council in writing of any complaints received concerning the conduct of a driver or the condition of a vehicle, within 7 days of receipt of such a complaint. - 12.
 The operator shall ensure that they comply with their own complaints procedure, as required by the Hackney Carriage and Private Hire Policy.
 Any proposed changes to the complaints' procedure must be provided to the Licensing Authority at least 7 days in advance of making such change. - 13.
 The operator shall not refuse any booking made nor apply any additional charge for carrying a wheelchair user without reasonable cause.